JunyueZhang/CMEECourseWork/week2/README.md

 The language used in week2 is python.

 ## Dependencies
-There are many useful python packages available in standard libraries, they can be explicitly installed using "sudo apt install python-packagename".
+There are many useful python packages available in standard libraries, and they can be explicitly installed using "sudo apt install python-packagename".
 For week2 section, sys and csv packages need to be installed.

 ## Installation
 Details for Python packages can be found on the [Python Standard Library](https://docs.python.org/3/library/index.html).